Fort Ancient (Lebanon, Ohio): Museum

 The site now includes a 9000 sqft museum covering 1500 years of American Indian heritage in the Ohio Valley.
 Topics include North America's earliest people, the development of agriculture, and the impact of Europeans who migrated to the area and came into conflict with the Native Americans then living in region.
 The Museum also contains a classroom, a research area, and a gift shop.
-The site is open to the public Tuesday-Saturday from 10:00 AM to 5:00 PM and Sunday 12:00 - 5:00 PM April through November; weekends only from December through March.
+The site is open to the public Wednesday-Saturday from 10:00 AM to 5:00 PM and Sunday 12:00 - 5:00 PM ..

 The Historic Era Fort Ancient Village

 In the 1800s to early 1900s a village existed on the eastern bank of the Little Miami River, at the base of the Fort Ancient Earthworks.
 The village once had a post office (1846), hotel, blacksmith shop and other businesses and residences.
 The village no longer exists, but is currently the home of a canoe livery and a private campground.

 In the 19th century, Fort Ancient was a stop on the Little Miami Railroad.
-A historic tavern called the Cross Keys Tavern remains on the west bank of the Little Miami River and is listed on the National Register of Historic Places.
+A historic tavern called the Crossed Keys Tavern remains on the west bank of the Little Miami River and is listed on the National Register of Historic Places.
 The area is currently a public access to the Little Miami Bike Trail, which occupies the former railway land that follows the River.
 There is a public access and parking for the Little Miami River at the site.